Leibniz-HBI/smo-wiki/docs/index.md

 ### [Research Ethics and Law](Research-Ethics-and-Law)

-We are working on and invite contributions to the [Ethics / Legal](Ethics-/-Legal) section, where we plan to collect advice on common issues when working with (social) media data.
+We are working on and invite contributions to this section, where we plan to collect advice on common issues when working with (social) media data.

 ### [Knowledge Base](Knowledge-Base)